Barcelona brings defender Eric Garcia home from Man City - WHIZ News

-BARCELONA, Spain (AP) — Barcelona continued Tuesday to boost its squad as the club tries to bounce back from disappointing seasons, signing defender Eric Garcia a day after adding Sergio Agüero to its attack.
+MADRID (AP) — Barcelona continued Tuesday to boost its squad with free transfers as the club tries to bounce back from disappointing seasons, signing defender Eric Garcia a day after adding Sergio Agüero to its attack.

 Garcia joined Agüero in leaving Manchester City days after losing the Champions League final.
 They both arrive on free transfers to a financially struggling Barcelona.